tranquilitybase-io/tb-gcp/tb-marketplace/tb-gcp-dep-guide.md

 The script verifies that both are valid entries
 (it will fail if you have no permissions into them both) and then it lists the configuration that is about to be created.

-You'll be prompted to continue the configuratioen:
+You'll be prompted to continue the configuration:

 ![Open Cloud shell](./img/run.png)